Unboxed-Software/solana-course/content/close-mint.md

 	await createClosableMint(CLUSTER, connection, payer, mintKeypair, decimals) }
 ```
-Now we can run `npm start`.
+Now run `npm start`.
 We will see a link which will take us to the create mint transaction on Solana Explorer.

 ## 3. Closing the mint
 To close a mint, the supply must be zero.
-If we try and close the mint when supply is non zero, the program will throw error.
-Let's try that.
+If we try to close the mint when supply is non-zero, the program will throw an error.
+We will create a new mint account and close it.

 ### 3.1 Mint token
-Now we are going to create an account and mint 1 token to that account.
+In `src/index.ts`, create an account and mint 1 token to that account.
 ```ts
 async function main(){
 	...